TonnyG95/Rock-Paper-Scissors/README.md

 ### Design Choices

-- The site itself needed to be easy to navigate, provide information users would find beneficial, and displays said information in a way that is visually appealing.
+- The site itself needed to be easy to navigate, provide information users would find beneficial, and display said information in a way that is visually appealing.
-- The colour choices were made to have dark background with white icon so that users don/t have to strain eays while visiting website.
+- The colour choices were made to have a dark background with a white icon so that users don't have to strain eyes while visiting the website.
-- Website is completely desing in Figma since that is my prefred UI desing tool.
+- Website is completely designed in Figma since that is my preferred UI design tool.

 ### UI

-The website is designed with Figma [project can be found here](https://www.figma.com/file/mP2YD8xOhmAijP9crAWGI2/rock-paper-scissors) design was based on a dark theme in the mind so that the players do not strain their eyes when visiting the website.
+The website is designed with Figma. [project can be found here](https://www.figma.com/file/mP2YD8xOhmAijP9crAWGI2/rock-paper-scissors) design was based on a dark theme in the mind so that the players do not strain their eyes when visiting the website.

-The background colour is #090915\
+- The background colour is #090915
-Icon colors: #FFFF
+- Icon colour: #FFFF
-The font is: Roboto
+- The font is: Roboto

 ### Fonts

 - The goal was to have a crisp and modern feel with a bit of punch.
-- Font used in this website is Roboto and it was imporeted with help of Google Fonts.
+- Font used in this website is Roboto and it was imported with help of Google Fonts.

-### Icons and Colors
+### Icons and Colours

 Icons used for Rock.
-Paper and scissors are from [Iconfinder](https://www.iconfinder.com/) and colors for this project is #090915 and #FFFFFF since those 2 colors are perfect contrast and my goal was to have nice and apiling desing.
+Paper and scissors are from [Iconfinder](https://www.iconfinder.com/) and the colours for this project is #090915 and #FFFFFF since those 2 colours are perfect contrast and my goal was to have a nice and appealing design.

 ![Screenshot_1](https://user-images.githubusercontent.com/47572512/156226740-cd86be8f-f3c0-4a5b-b428-02f856f07de9.png)